mshaadk/Statistics-Using-Python/README.md

 # Statistics with Python in Jupyter Notebook
 This repository contains various statistical concepts and visualizations implemented using Python, ranging from basic descriptive statistics to advanced probability distributions and data visualization techniques.
-The project also includes inferential statistics, working with distributions, and generating meaningful insights through Python libraries such as NumPy, Pandas, Matplotlib, and Seaborn.
+The project also includes inferential statistics, working with distributions, and generating meaningful insights through Python libraries such as `NumPy`, `Pandas`, `Matplotlib`, and `Seaborn`.

 ## Table of Contents
 1. [Introduction](#introduction)